Huawei/containerops/singular/README.md

 Add up $360/mo or $0.537/hour.
 Are you sure you want to continue creating?[Yes/no]:
 ```
-##### By calling call the public cloud API, singular can build your virtual machine nodes and retrieve the nodes information list.
 ```
 Are you sure you want to continue creating?[Yes/no]:y This will download and install the official compiler of kubernetes for the Cluster.